1440000bytes/mempoolprivacy/README.md

 To run the API locally change credentials in [api.py](https://github.com/1440000bytes/mempoolprivacy/blob/main/api.py) and run it using flask (python)

-Mempool transactions for two nodes will be differemt when node 2 does not allow transactions with address reuse.
+Mempool transactions for two nodes can be different because node 2 does not allow transactions with address reuse.
 JSON output can be used to create tables, highlight difference etc. Example python script to get the difference between mempool of 2 nodes [diff.py](https://github.com/1440000bytes/mempoolprivacy/blob/main/diff.py) will return [diff](https://github.com/xlwings/jsondiff) for 2 JSON:

 ```
 {insert: [(5, 'fee0cc08b1fbd051ad0170bccc1028f3a964c9734a55e4a2ea626bb71222de6a')]}